Accelerating ERM for data-driven algorithm design using output-sensitive techniques: Acknowledgements

 \section{Acknowledgements}

-We thank Dan DeBlasio for useful discussions and Mikhail Khodak for helpful feedback.
+We thank Dan DeBlasio for useful discussions on the computational biology literature.
+We also thank Avrim Blum and Mikhail Khodak for helpful feedback.
 This material is based on work supported by the National Science Foundation under grants CCF-1910321, IIS-1901403, and SES-1919453; the Defense Advanced Research Projects Agency under cooperative agreement HR00112020003; a Simons Investigator Award; an AWS Machine Learning Research Award; an Amazon Research Award; a Bloomberg Research Grant; a Microsoft Research Faculty Fellowship.